Club Skill Ratings

 Scenario #1: 3 Testees – Each will play against 2 Testees and 1 Control Player

-Scenario #2: 2 Testees – Each will play against 1 Testee and the Control Player Twice
+Scenario #2: 2 Testees – Each will play against 1 Testees and the Control Player Twice

 Scenario #3: 1 Testee - Will play against the Control 3 times.

-i.
-Links to current forms outlining the skills along with responses to frequently asked questions are below.
+j.
+Current forms outlining the skills along with responses to frequently asked questions are located in the Ratings and FAQ sections of the website.

-k.
-Testees will have a limit of 2 skill/game attempts per skill level during the rating year (October – April).
+l.
+Testees will have a limit of 2 skill/game attempts per skill level during the rating year (September – August).